 - I found it to be very hot when down walking in the hole, and a lot cooler walking around the rim.
 It was a sunny (but still cold) day, so it seems like the hole is a heat trap.
 So make sure to take layers, so you can adjust for the temperature.

 Read more about layering: What to wear on a cold day hike

-A guide to the circular walk around the Hole of Horcum
+A guide to the circular Hole of Horcum walk

 From the car park, your first challenge is trying the cross over the road.
 You might be waiting for a few minutes.